Exclusive: If Lebanon needs financial aid, France will be there, finance minister says

 “We know that there are ties between the two issues but we don’t want to mix the issue of economic recovery in Lebanon, which is today the clear emergency, and the question of Iran,” Le Maire added.

-Additional reporting by Francesco Canepa and Jan Strupczewski; Editing by Jane Merriman and Alex Richardson
+Additional reporting by Francesco Canepa, Jan Strupczewski and Andrea Shalal; Editing by Jane Merriman, Alex Richardson and Daniel Wallis